Types

 Syntax: !gccjit.void

-type represents the C/C++ void
+The !gccjit.void type represents the C/C++ void type.